manichecks/Testing/README.md

 # Testing
-This is a testing hub created to know about git hub
+This is a testing hub created to know about git hub.